PyroTechniac/adset/docs/api-docs.md

 <a name="Adset"></a>

 ## Adset ⇐ <code>Set</code>
-A Better Set with more utility methods
+A Advanced Set with more utility methods

 **Kind**: global class
 **Extends**: <code>Set</code>